wp-plugins/uptime-robot-by-utopian-themes/README.md

 ## Changelog ##
+**v1.0.8**
+- Tagging as ready for WordPress 4.1
+- Final standalone version.
+Now being maintained only as a Maera framework plugin for WordPress.
+Find out more at http://press.codes

 **v1.0.7**
 - Fix an issue with $port_tip being undefined which caused an error in the debugger.
 - Fix spelling and grammar mistakes in the documentation.